The Hollywood Bowl: The Story of an L.A. Icon

 Buying Tickets

 The Hollywood Bowl season runs from June through September and tickets go on sale in early May - unless you're a subscriber.
 The perks of membership mean you can buy tickets before the general public.
 The question of where to find the best seats in the venue is hotly debated.
 For the four-person boxes near the front of the stage, be prepared to spend more than $100 per person.
-If you're looking for value, you can still score $1 tickets in the Bowl's nosebleed section on Tuesdays, Wednesdays and Thursdays.
+If you're looking for value, you can score $1 tickets at the top of the Bowl on select Classical and Jazz nights.
 When a show is sold out, arrive at the box office on the day-of and you may be able to snag spare tickets.

 Getting There

 The most difficult part of attending an event at the Hollywood Bowl is getting in and out.
-Parking is expensive, and after the concert be prepared for a lengthy wait before you pull out into traffic.
+Parking is limited, stacked and expensive; and after the concert be prepared for a lengthy wait before you pull out into traffic.
 Rideshare services are an option, or you can stash your car at one of the Bowl’s Park & Ride lots located throughout the city.
 (It costs $7 for a round-trip if you reserve at least 48 hours in advance; $12 for walk-ups.)
 You can also park in a Bowl Shuttle lot and ride the bus to the venue ($6 round-trip, no reservations).
-If you have the pedal power you can bike to the Bowl, or Go Metro and take the Red Line to the Hollywood & Highland Station and walk up the hill.
+If you have the pedal power you can bike to the Bowl, or Go Metro and take the B Line (Red) to the Hollywood / Highland Station under Ovation Hollywood and walk up the hill.

 Picnicking